Exercise Myths vs Reality

 The Bottom Line

 Exercise isn't about six-packs or marathon times.
 For people with anxiety, it's medicine — free, available, and backed by decades of research.
+Whether you're a developer anxious about AI changing your career or a manager navigating AI adoption stress, movement works the same way for everyone.

 The research is clear: